Skip to content

 • Be supervised by a mentor such as a teacher, parent, Scout leader, or Code Club or CoderDojo leader, who will need to register on astro-pi.org and will be the main point of contact with the Astro Pi team

-• Have at least 50% team members who are citizens of an ESA Member State, Canada, Latvia, Lithuania, Slovakia, Slovenia, or Malta
+• Have at least 50% team members who are citizens of an ESA Member State, Canada, Latvia, Lithuania, Slovakia, or Slovenia.

 In addition, each team member must be at least one of the following:

-• Enrolled full-time in a primary or secondary school located in an ESA Member State, Canada, Latvia, Lithuania, Slovakia, Slovenia, or Malta
+• Enrolled full-time in a primary or secondary school located in an ESA Member State, Canada, Latvia, Lithuania, Slovakia, or Slovenia.

-• Homeschooled (certified by the National Ministry of Education or delegated authority in an ESA Member State, Canada, Latvia, Lithuania, Slovakia, Slovenia, or Malta)
+• Homeschooled (certified by the National Ministry of Education or delegated authority in an ESA Member State, Canada, Latvia, Lithuania, Slovakia, or Slovenia)

-• A member of a club or after-school group, such as Code Club, CoderDojo, or Scouts, located in an ESA Member State, Canada, Latvia, Lithuania, Slovakia, Slovenia, or Malta
+• A member of a club or after-school group, such as Code Club, CoderDojo, or Scouts, located in an ESA Member State, Canada, Latvia, Lithuania, Slovakia, or Slovenia.

 One mentor may supervise a maximum of 10 teams per year.
 If you are determined to co-mentor more than 10 teams, you need to find another mentor who can be the main point of contact and have that person apply with the extra teams!